Rider University: Student life

-In the Spring, the Greeks hold "Greek Week".
-During Greek Week, Fraternities and Sororities compete in a variety of events which change from year to year; however, every year there is a philanthropy event.
-Past events have benefited St. Jude's Juvenile Cancer Center, as well as paralysis research, neurological disorder research, and various other causes.
+Rider offers more than 150 student clubs and organizations.
+There are also more than a dozen Greek organizations.
+In addition to social Greek organizations, there are professional and honorary fraternities.

-On March 30, 2007, 18-year-old student Gary DeVercelly died of alcohol poisoning after a night of heavy drinking at a Phi Kappa Tau fraternity house.
+On March 30, 2007, 18-year-old student Gary DeVercelly died of alcohol poisoning after heavy drinking at a Phi Kappa Tau fraternity house.
 The incident was tied to a longstanding hazing tradition involving dangerous quantities of alcohol.
 Two Rider University officials, including the dean of students, and three students were indicted for aggravated hazing; the charges were dismissed for lack of evidence.
 Settlement of the civil lawsuit resulted in major policy concessions by the university.
-The incident had a deep impact on Greek life on campus.